claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 | Multi-AZ support with automatic failover (disaster recovery)   |                                                      |

 ## MemoryDB
+Amazon MemoryDB is a durable, in-memory database service that delivers ultra-fast performance.
+It is purpose-built for modern applications with microservices architectures.

+- Redis-compatible
-Is a Redis-compatible in-memory database for ultra-fast performance Suitable to be primary database. **Slower writes** but better performance in general.
+- **Slower writes** but better performance in general.
 ## Amazon Redshift
  **Serverless,** Is an enterprise-class relational database based on postgresql.
 Is thinked for data warehouse and for **OLAP(analytics and data warehousing)**.